Chart Color Schemes

 Population growth drivers in Eli Waters are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Eli Waters' estimated population is around 4525 as of November 2025.
-This reflects an increase of 767 people (20.4%) since the 2021 Census, which reported a population of 3758 people.
-The change is inferred from the resident population of 4487 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 519 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the population of Eli Waters is estimated at around 4530 as of Feb 2026.
+This reflects an increase of 772 people (20.5%) since the 2021 Census, which reported a population of 3758 people.
+The change was inferred from the resident population of 4487 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 546 validated new addresses since the Census date.
 This level of population equates to a density ratio of 716 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Eli Waters' 20.4% growth since the 2021 census exceeded the non-metro area's 8.8%, along with the national average, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 84.0% of overall population gains during recent periods.
+The suburb's 20.5% growth since the 2021 census exceeded the Rest of Qld (9.1%) and the national average, marking it as a growth leader in the region.
+Population growth for Eli Waters was primarily driven by interstate migration that contributed approximately 84.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-As we examine future population trends, a population increase just below the median of Australia's regional areas is expected, with the Eli Waters statistical area (Lv2) expected to grow by 338 persons to 2041 based on aggregated SA2-level projections, reflecting a reduction of 1.9% in total over the 17 years.
+For any SA2 areas not covered by this data and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+As future population trends are examined, a population increase just below the median of locations outside capital cities is expected, with Eli Waters expected to increase by 345 persons to reach around 4875 by 2041 based on aggregated SA2-level projections, reflecting an overall decline of 1.7% in total over the 17-year period.

 Frequently Asked Questions - Population